waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Relevance to the System

-Accessibility is relevant to my project as the possible end-users of my project can come many many difeerent backgrounds and be of various ages, meaning some will have more difficulty with technology than others.
+Accessibility is relevant to my project as the possible end-users of my project can come many many different backgrounds and be of various ages, meaning some will have more difficulty with technology than others.

 ### Impact / Considerations

-Moving forward I will need to constant get feedback from my end-user, ensuring the site is easy to maneovoure for all possible end-users, I will need to ensure I choose good colour combinatiosn whoch work well with the text and icons, make sure I provide appropriate structure to aid in the end-users understanding the content, and I will need to enure the site is accessible on a range of devices and browsers.
+Moving forward I will need to constant get feedback from my end-user, ensuring the site is easy to maneuver for all possible end-users, I will need to ensure I choose good colour combinations which work well with the text and icons, make sure I provide appropriate structure to aid in the end-users understanding the content, and I will need to enure the site is accessible on a range of devices and browsers.